Dhaka: Literature

 Dhaka is a major centre for Bengali literature.
 It has been the hub of Bengali Muslim literature for more than a century.
 Its heritage also includes historic Urdu and Persian literary traditions.
-The Soldier in the Attic by Akhteruzzaman Elias is considered to be one of the best depictions of life in Old Dhaka and is set during Bengali uprisings in 1969.
-A Golden Age by Tahmima Anam is also set in Dhaka during the Bangladeshi war of independence and includes references to the Dhaka Club, the Dhaka University and the Dhanmondi area.
-The Dark Diamond by Shazia Omar traverses through Dhaka's history, beginning with the rule of Shaista Khan in the Mughal period.
+Dark Diamond by Shazia Omar in set in Mughal-era Dhaka during the reign of Shaista Khan, the Mughal viceroy and uncle of Emperor Aurangzeb.The Soldier in the Attic by Akhteruzzaman Elias is considered to be one of the best depictions of life in Old Dhaka and is set during Bengali uprisings in 1969.
+A Golden Age by Tahmima Anam is also set in Dhaka during the Bangladeshi War of Independence and includes references to the Dhaka Club, the Dhaka University and the Dhanmondi area.

+Textiles

+For centuries, the region around Dhaka has been the centre of production for fine cotton textiles.
+Muslin was abundantly produced in the region.
+The weavers of Dhaka were patronized by the rulers of Bengal and Delhi.
+They supplied textiles to the Mughal imperial court.
+The city of Dhaka became one of the most important centres of the cotton textile trade in the 17th century; it was the capital of the Muslin trade in Bengal.
+Merchants from around the world came to Dhaka to buy its much sought after cotton fabrics.
+UNESCO has recognized Jamdani muslin as an intangible cultural heritage.
+According to UNESCO, "Jamdani is a vividly patterned, sheer cotton fabric, traditionally woven on a handloom by craftspeople and apprentices around Dhaka".
+UNESCO believes "the Jamdani sari is a symbol of identity, dignity and self-recognition and provides wearers with a sense of cultural identity and social cohesion.
+The weavers develop an occupational identity and take great pride in their heritage; they enjoy social recognition and are highly respected for their skills".